Merton/ProgrammingNotes/Frontend.md

 2. a more specific selector takes precedence over a less specific one -ie, id's take priority over Classes
 3. rules that appear later in the code override earlier rules if both have the same specificity.
 4. A css rule with !important always takes precedence.

+### Susy vs Flexbox
+Flexbox is CSS3's solution to creating flexible grid layouts, it is relatively new, and because of this, it means it is not perfectly supported.
+Therefore the alternative, is to use Susy, a grid layout engine for Sass.

 ## Twig

 ### Logical statements and Variables